Do You Feel Discouraged, Defeated And Damaged By Relationships?

 That’s why the PACT, or Psychobiological Approach to Couples Therapy, pioneered by renowned psychologist and relationship therapist Stan Tatkin, is so appropriately named.

-You may already know that the marriage or partnership is over.
-But that doesn't mean it has to be a wretched ending.
-The PACT approach to couples counseling combines the latest research with a whole-hearted desire to see you securely and deeply connected to the one you love, or once loved, whether you are finding your way back or on your way out.
+The PACT approach to couples counseling combines the latest research with a whole-hearted desire to see you securely and deeply connected to the one you love.

-I’ve committed my professional career to helping couples improve their relationship, and have found integrating many excellent approaches (including pioneers of family therapy and marital research Minuchin, Schnarch, Johnson, and Gottman) very helpful.
+I’ve committed my professional career to helping couples improve their relationship and have loved integrating many excellent approaches (including pioneers of family therapy and marital research Minuchin, Schnarch, Johnson, and Gottman).
 I discovered PACT a few years ago and am impressed with what it encapsulates: this therapy is about loving action.
 It’s exciting, it’s challenging, it’s honest, and it’s real.
-Once you learn several theories, a new one doesn't come in and take over.
-You will benefit from the layers of training I have received over the years.

 PACT is Grounded in Research: